bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - Double click on window title bar - This will cause the title window to collapse

 # Other Modules
+- [VTT FPS Meter](https://github.com/ardittristan/VTTFPSMeter) - Adds an FPS meter, used for testing and perfroamnce debugging.
+  - There is also [FPS Meter](https://foundryvtt.com/packages/fpsmeter/) which is similar.

 ## Modules Pending Review
 - [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Fixes issues where the some Form Applications put the submit button off screen on laptops.
 - [Show Art](https://foundryvtt.com/packages/token-hud-art-button/) - Adds a button to the token or tile HUD that opens the target actor's artwork, or their token artwork on right-click.